programminghistorian/ph-submissions/en/drafts/originals/named-entity-annotation-linking-augmentation-visualisation.md

 Normalize any spelling variations by re-sorting the list alphabetically and comparing the records.
 There are duplicates for entities mentioned multiple times, which we want to keep for statistical queries and network visualization.
 If you have a lot of data, you can also use the data cleaning affordances of OpenRefine.

-# <a id="OpenRefine_id">Knowledge Base Reconciliation and Augmentation of Named Entities in OpenRefine
+## Knowledge Base Reconciliation and Augmentation of Named Entities in OpenRefine

 [OpenRefine](https://openrefine.org/) is an open-source desktop application with a browser interface.
 In this tutorial we are using Version 3.9.3.
 If you have to normalize your data before the reconciliation, you can review the software [documentation](https://openrefine.org/docs) and the tutorial [Cleaning Data with OpenRefine](https://programminghistorian.org/en/lessons/cleaning-data-with-openrefine).
 Our present objective is to link the list of person names to their corresponding entries in Wikidata.
 You can follow the same process to reconcile the list of place names, if Recogito did not provide adequate matches.
 Our dataset was reconciled with Wikidata for both people and place names, besides the Recogito gazetteers.

-## Reconcile a list of names with Wikidata
+### Reconcile a list of names with Wikidata

 To get started, click the *Create project* tab in the upper-left corner of the OpenRefine workspace.
 Upload your CSV file with the list of people and click *Next*.
 A preview screen appears prompting you to configure parsing options, but OpenRefine usually detects the correct format automatically.
 In our sample dataset, the software identifies row 1 as containing the column headers “person name” and “comments”, so we can proceed by clicking *Create project* in the upper-right corner.
 Once the project loads, go to the column labeled *person name* and click the downward arrow.
 From the dropdown menu, select *Facet* and then *Text facet*.
 This creates a *Facet* panel on the left, listing all unique text values in that column and their counts.
 Facets allow you to group your data and together with filters can be used for a variety of cleaning functions.
 If during the reconciliation process you decide to exclude some data from your list, you can remove a column from its dropdown menu, however in order to remove rows you have to use filters.
 To do so, in the *All* column mark the rows you want to delete with stars or flags, and then select the facet star or flag.
 OpenRefine now sorts the data into *true* and *false*, where *true* corresponds to the starred/flagged rows.
 Then, from the dropdown menu of the *All* column, select *Edit rows* and *Remove matching rows*.
 Note that OpenRefine tracks every editing step in the *Undo/Redo* panel next to the *Facet/Filter* panel, where you can resume editing from an earlier step and delete all subsequent ones.